driusan/bug/Roadmap.md

 # Roadmap for bug

 v0.3:
+- Include method of defining stable identifiers
+- bug-import tool should be able to import from other issue trackers
 - More options for bug create
-- Include method of defining stable identifiers

 v0.2:
-- Roadmap should indicate status and priority
+- Add support for other source control engines
 - Should have git pre-commit hook to automatically regenerate roadmap
 - Roadmap sorting should collate better
-- Add support for other source control engines
+- Better handling of whitespace in issue titles
+- Roadmap should indicate status and priority
 - Description should be loaded lazily
-- Better handling of whitespace in issue titles

 v0.1:
+- include version command
 - help missing relabel, milestone, and roadmap